Arnab-Developer/ApiHealthCheck/Contributing.md

 - Open the solution in Visual Studio 2019 and start working.
 - Work on the issue and commit the code on the new branch.
 - Create a pull request from the new branch to upstream `main`.
-- Your pull request will be reviewed and need further changes.
+- Your pull request will be reviewed.
 - After the review, if everything is fine then it will be merged.

 > Note: pull request can be rejected if the project don't need the proposed changes anymore.